Pull down to refresh stories

 What is happening now

 Xiaomi looks set to take active cooling in smartphones out of the niche and into the mainstream with the upcoming Redmi K90 Max.
 Digital Trends form the main source layer behind the core facts in this piece.
+This is still a developing thread, so the useful part is knowing which source signals are hardening and which ones still need caution.
+In gaming, the meaningful changes are the ones that touch frame rate, latency, release timing, or the things players will keep talking about for days.

 Where the sources line up